SimonaKolarova/CS50-s-Introduction-to-Computer-Science/README.md

 # CS50's Introduction to Computer Science
-A repository for all course work submitted for the "CS50's Introduction to Computer Science" course.
+A repository for course work submitted for the "CS50's Introduction to Computer Science" course.
 Visit [CS50's website](https://cs50.harvard.edu/x/2020/) for more information.

 ## In this branch all coursework written in Python, SQL and HTML is compiled.
 ### [Web track](https://cs50.harvard.edu/x/2020/tracks/web/)